 The prices vary from £56 on day one for Centre Court to £200 for the final day.
 However, it is unlikely that you will find the tickets for last four days through the queue system since they are generally sold out in advance.
 You can find more information on the queue here.

+The third way to buy tickets is through hospitality partners, namely Keith Prowse and Sportsworld.
 Keith Prowse is for the visitors from UK, Europe and the Americas and Sportsworld is for fans from Asia and Australasia.

 The packages include access to Show Courts or Centre Courts (depending on your selection of day of play), along with a stay in an elegant hotel with meals, pick up from the airport and other perks included.
 In addition to this, you also get access to lounges and receive exclusive Wimbledon gift vouchers.